open-neuroscience/kerkoapp/README.md

   limit).
 * `KERKO_FACET_COLLAPSING`: Allow collapsible facets.
 Defaults to `False`.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of attached documents.
   Defaults to `True`.
-Caution: If you have a large number of attachments, having this option enabled can significantly slow down the process of synchronizing data from zotero.org, due to a large number of Zotero API requests.
-Kerko's synchronization logic may get improved in the future.
+You really should set this to `False` if you don't intend to attach any documents, otherwise the users may be offered irrelevant options when selecting the scope of their search.
+Caution: If you have thousands of attachments, enabling this option can significantly slow down the process of synchronizing data from zotero.org, due to Kerko performing a large number of Zotero API requests (hopefully this will be fixed in the future).
 * `KERKO_PAGE_LEN`: The number of search results per page.
 Defaults to `20`.
 * `KERKO_PAGER_LINKS`: Number of pages to show in the pager (not counting the current page).
 Defaults to `4`.